 Prior to academia, David lived and worked in London, England for eight years, where he was a partner in a private equity firm that specialized in international investment management, corporate finance, and mergers and acquisitions.
-Before that he was a senior executive and director of the securities services and global custody division of HSBC Group, having held the same position at Midland Bank Plc before its acquisition by HSBC.
-He moved to London as the managing director of the European operations of State Street Bank and Trust, a leading US securities services bank.
+Before that he was a senior executive and director of the securities services and global custody division of HSBC Group, having held the same position at Midland Bank plc before its acquisition by HSBC.
+He moved to London as the managing director of the European operations of State Street Bank & Trust.
 He started his management career in the U.S., working for IBM for eight years in a variety of sales and marketing management positions.
-David also speaks German, having lived and worked in Germany.
+David speaks German, having lived and worked in Germany.
 He is a graduate of Bucknell University.

 After his corporate experience, he entered academia, receiving his M.Div. and a Ph.D. in ethics from Princeton Theological Seminary.
 Before joining the faculty at Princeton University in 2008 and launching the Faith & Work Initiative, he taught for five years at Yale Divinity School and Yale School of Management, and was the executive director of the Yale Center for Faith & Culture.

 At Princeton, the nickname of his signature course is, “Business Ethics: Succeeding without Selling Your Soul.”
 Harvard Business Review called David’s book, God at Work, (Oxford University Press), & "most thoughtful."